V Festival (Australia)

 The Australian V Festival was an Australian music festival, and a spin-off of the British V Festival.
 Like all V Festivals, the event was primarily sponsored by Virgin Mobile.
 In Australia the event was also sponsored by airline Virgin Blue.
 The V Festival was televised exclusively in Australia by MTV, and from 2008, also by its sister channel VH1.
 In 2008 the festival expanded to four shows, with Melbourne and Perth being added.
 Since the 2009 V Festival the event has been in hiatus, with the official website stating "V Festival Australia is taking a break at the moment".

-Artist lineups
+Artist line-ups

-Artist lineup 2009
+Artist line-up 2009

 The festival's first announcement was made on 18 November 2008, with the second announcement occurring on 11 February 2009.

 Artist lineup 2008

 The festival's first announcement was made on 28 November 2007.

 The festival's second announcement was made on 10 February 2008.
 It included the return of the Virgin Mobile Venue, the festival's fourth stage, which featured local and international DJs.